destructo570/kanban-board-mern-stack/README.md

-# 📋 Kanban board full stack web app
+# 📋 Kanban Board MERN Stack Web App

 A minimal kanban board web app made with MERN stack.
 Manage all your projects and tasks at one place.